apache/pulsar/site2/docs/functions-package.md

 sidebar_label: "How-to: Package"
 ---

 You can package Pulsar functions in Java, Python, and Go.
-Packaging a window function in Java is the same as [packaging a function in Java](#java).
+Packaging the window function in Java is the same as [packaging a function in Java](#java).

 > **Note**
-> Currently, window function is not available in Python and Go.
+> Currently, the window function is not available in Python and Go.

 ## Prerequisite

 Before running a Pulsar function, you need to start Pulsar.
-You can [run a standalone Pulsar in Docker](getting-started-docker.md), or [run Pulsar cluster in Kubernetes](getting-started-helm.md).
+You can [run a standalone Pulsar in Docker](getting-started-docker.md), or [run Pulsar in Kubernetes](getting-started-helm.md).

 To check whether the Docker image starts, you can use the `docker ps` command.